discmagnet/quality.start/README.md

 ## Methodology

-I've done a fair amount of research on statistics that measure pitching performance, and I've noticed that very few, if any, incorporate run expectancy.
-Work has already been done with RE24 (Run Expectancy based on 24 base-out states) for both hitters and pitchers, but why not use run expectancy to create a new set of criteria for the Quality Start?
+I've looked at many statistics that measure pitching performance, and I've noticed that very few, if any, incorporate run expectancy.
+One statistic that does is RE24 (Run Expectancy based on 24 base-out states) for both hitters and pitchers, but why not use run expectancy to create a new set of criteria for the Quality Start?

 > Rather than award a pitcher a Quality Start for pitching at least 6 innings while allowing 3 earned runs or less, a *quality* start should be awarded if the pitcher performs better than the league average, i.e. you should expect a lead at the end of the inning in which the starter leaves the game.

 This can easily be represented with the following formula:

-$$PPS = (X*IP)-(RA+ERC)$$
+$PPS = (X*IP)-(RA+ERC)$